 This strategy will also help you keep readers longer on the website and increase engagement.

-External links are used for adding supplementary information in your content.
+External links are used for adding supplementary information to your content.
 They guide readers to useful resources that back up your claims, provide details that couldn’t be included in your post, and help with SEO.

 In addition, they are a way for you to give a nod to other content in your niche.
 So your content must have them where relevant.

-Also make your external links open in a new window.
-This will ensure readers don’t leave your site when they click on such a link, and reduce your bounce rate.
+Also, make your external links open in a new window.
+This will ensure readers don’t leave your site when they click on such a link and reduce your bounce rate.

 For your content to be engaging, it has to be readable first.
 It means the overall look and feel of your website and content should be easy on the eyes, and the brain.

 Your website should be easy to navigate and your blog posts should be easy to scan.